NanoComp/meep/doc/docs/Python_User_Interface.md

 **`stop_after_walltime(t)`**
 —
 Return a `condition` function, suitable for passing to `until`.
 Stops the simulation after `t` seconds of wall time have passed.

+**`stop_on_interrupt()`**
+—
+Return a `condition` function, suitable for passing to `until`.
+Instead of terminating when receiving a SIGINT or SIGTERM signal from the system, the simulation will abort time stepping and continue executing any code that follows the `run` function (e.g., outputting fields).

 Finally, another run function, useful for computing ω(**k**) band diagrams, is: